mhausenblas/burry.sh/README.md

 **) TTY effectively means it's not stored at all but rather dumped on the screen; useful for debugging, though.
 ```

-Note: **this is WIP, please use with care.
-Only non-existing nodes or keys will be restored, that is, no existing data in ZK or etcd will be overwritten when attempting to restore data**.
+Note:

+- `burry` is WIP, please use with care
+- if you want to learn more about the design (goals/assumptions), check out the [background](background.md) notes
+- if you want to hack (rather than simply use) `burry`, check out the [development and testing](dev.md) notes

 **Contents:**